-- The Operations Section Chief or Team Leader made assignments, checked equipment, and communicated with teams by two-way radio. - Teams were dispatched to high priority areas first. - Each team member was properly attired (appropriate shoes, vest, hard hat, carrying dust mask, goggles, whistle, flashlight). - S & R teams completed a sweep of their assigned areas (covering the entire campus).
+- The Operations Section Chief or Search and Rescue Team Leader made assignments, checked equipment, and communicated with teams by two-way radio. - Teams were dispatched to high priority areas first. - Each team member was properly attired (appropriate shoes, vest, hard hat, carrying dust mask, goggles, whistle, flashlight). - Search and rescue teams completed a sweep of their assigned areas (covering the entire campus).